Over 20% of the world population is on Facebook. That’s a huge percentage.

 The data you’ll get from Insights will help you make better, informed Facebook marketing decisions.

-With 1.86 billion monthly active users, there’s no doubt that Facebook is one of the primary platforms you should be.
+With over 2 billion active users worldwide, there’s no doubt that Facebook is one of the primary platforms you should be.

 Marketing on Facebook is cheaper and more effective than Google AdWords.
 It’s very easy to gather high-quality leads on Facebook because they provide you with all the information you need.